 Congratulations & Best Wishes

 * A confidential license is available to couples that declare they are unmarried, not minors and have been living together.
-A confidential marriage license issued in Shasta County is only valid when the ceremony is also performed in Shasta County.
 The confidential marriage will not be made a part of the public record.
 In order to obtain a certified copy after you are married, you must appear in person and show identification or present a certificate by mail prepared by a notary attesting to the identification of either party.